rioualen/BioHackEU23_preprint/paper/paper.md

 ## Acknowledgements {#acknowledgements}

 This work was performed during the ELIXIR BioHackathon Europe 2023 organised by ELIXIR in November 2023.
+This work was supported by [ELIXIR](https://elixir-europe.org), the research infrastructure for life science data.
 CR is part of the *Institut Français de Bioinformatique* (IFB, UAR 3601), funded by the *Programme d'Investissements d'Avenir* subsidised by the *Agence Nationale de la Recherche*, number ANR-11-INBS-0013.

 ## References {#references}